 Pamela L. Jennings has used creative problem solving through computational thinking, creativity, and technology as key drivers of her creative, academic, research, policy, philanthropic, and entrepreneurial activities.
 She has held leadership positions in corporate research think tanks and research universities and art schools.
 She ran the National Science Foundation CreativeIT program and continues to be summoned as a leader and advocate of integrative creative, research, and pedagogical practice for national policy development.

 Kara Keeling is an associate professor in the Division of Critical Studies in the School of Cinematic Arts and in the Department of American Studies and Ethnicity at the University of Southern California and the author of The Witch’s Flight: The Cinematic, the Black Femme, and the Image of Common Sense (Duke University Press, 2007).
 Her research has focused on African American film, theories of race, sexuality, and gender in cinema, critical theory, and cultural studies.

-Candace Moore is an assistant professor at the University of Michigan, where her work focuses on queer representation in film and television.
+Candace Moore is a professor at the Carlton College, where her work focuses on queer representation in film and television.
 Moore’s articles have appeared in Cinema Journal, glq, Production Studies: Cultural Studies of Media Industries, Televising Queer Women, Reading the L Word: Outing Contemporary Television, and Third Wave Feminism and Television.

 Marlon Moore is an assistant professor of English at the United States Naval Academy and the author of In the Life and in the Spirit: Homoerotic Spirituality in African American Literature (State University of New York Press, 2015).
 Her current research focuses on the intertwined themes of spirituality, homosexuality, and racial identity in African American literature.